Publishing Apps to the Pennsieve App Store from GitHub

 Connecting your GitHub account to Pennsieve and publishing an application to the Pennsieve App Store

-It is split into four parts:
+It is split into five parts:

 - Linking your GitHub account to Pennsieve